-The name William is an ageless exemplary with English roots that date back very nearly 1,000 years, yet is as yet famous today.
-It signifies “fearless defender” or “solid-willed fighter” and comes from Wilhelm, of Old German beginning.
+The name William is an ageless example with English roots that date back nearly 1,000 years, yet is as famous today.
+It signifies “fearless defender” or “solid-willed fighter” and comes from Wilhelm of Old German beginning.
 After the name was acquainted with England by William the Conqueror at the hour of the Conquest, it acquired status as an in-vogue moniker.

-The real meaning of William is “resolved, defender”.
-From wil signifying “will”, “want” and steerage signifying “head protector”, “insurance”.
-For quite a while after the Norman triumph in AD 1066, three out of four English young men were given some type of the hero’s name, William.
+The real meaning of William is “resolved, defender.”
+“Wil” signifies “will,” “want,” and steerage represents “head protector” and “insurance.”
+For quite a while after the Norman triumph in AD 1066, three out of four English young men were given the hero’s name, William.

 A few lords named William have managed in the British Isles, as well as in different realms.
-So, ruler William, Duke of Cambridge, is an ongoing individual from the British illustrious family and will be the possible beneficiary of the British high position.
+So, ruler William, Duke of Cambridge, is an ongoing individual from the illustrious British family and will be a possible beneficiary of the British high position.